Discreet Confidential Consultation (213) 374-3952

 Without this corroboration, it is tough for the prosecutors to prove the case.
 The defense is also entitled to have their expert look at the results of the SART examination and give an opinion on whether they think the alleged victim was raped.

-Witnesses are another way to corroborate an alleged victim's story, and prosecutors use them all the time, so they don't have the victim alone.
+Witnesses are another way to corroborate an alleged victim's story, and prosecutors use them all the time so they don't have the victim alone.
 They have other people that can say yes, I saw this; I saw that, and then they put that together with the alleged victim's story, and they're able to make a case for spousal rape.

 Defenses to Spousal Rape Cases

 One of the most commonly used defenses in a spousal rape case is consent.
-Meaning, if the other party consented to the sexual activity, then it is not appropriate for someone to be convicted of marital rape.
+Meaning if the other party consented to the sexual activity, then it is not appropriate for someone to be convicted of marital rape.

 There are circumstances where somebody is intoxicated to a high level and claims that another party forced them to have sex, or there are circumstances where the person is unconscious.
 They claim that somebody took advantage of them.

-In this case, it would be their spouse and who had sex with them against their will.
+In this case, it would be their spouse who had sex with them against their will.
 Again, the prosecutors need evidence to back this story up or not file this type of case.

 Because every time that I see spousal rape cases being filed, there's always some contention by the other party that their significant other consented to the sex.